 - used or exhibited a deadly weapon during the kidnapping.

+As mentioned, aggravated kidnapping is a first-degree felony punishable by up to life in prison.
 According to data compiled by the Texas Tribune, most individuals convicted of aggravated kidnapping serve sentences greater than 40 years in length.

 Aggravated Kidnapping is a 3G Offense in Texas

 Aggravated kidnapping is 3G offense, which requires an inmate to serve have of his or her sentence before being eligible for parole.

 18 USC 1201 also makes kidnapping a federal offense if the act took place over state lines, if the kidnapping occurred in a federal territory, or if the person kidnapped is a foreign official or internationally-protected person.

 Smuggling of a Person

 Related to kidnapping is the offense of Smuggling a Person.
 Penal Code 20.05 defines smuggling a person as transporting and concealing an individual, for financial benefit, to conceal them from law enforcement or to help them flee from law enforcement.

 If you or a loved one has been charged with kidnapping or aggravated kidnapping, it’s imperative to contact a skilled defense attorney as soon as possible.
 Call us at (817) 203-2220 for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers will:

 - Discuss the legal issues involved, including the direct and collateral consequences of the allegation; and